ltsLumina/NeonRivalry/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Proposed Solution**
+Detailed thoughts on how the issue could be solved by yourself or others.

 **Additional context**
 Add any other context about the problem here.